-Regarding both Midterm Tests, only a non-programmable, non-graphical calculator is allowed.
-Additional aids are not allowed (e.g. notes, books, communication, or scrap paper).
+Regarding both Midterm Tests, only a non-programmable, non-graphing calculator is allowed.The calculator must not be able to answer calculus questions (e.g., it should not be able to compute derivatives and integrals).
+Additional aids are not allowed (e.g., notes, books, communication, or scrap paper).